egvelho/text-network-pt-br-ugc/README.md

 }
 ```

-The `vertex` is an object which represents the coocurrences of the tokens.
-The `nodes` object saves the frequencies of all the tokens.
+The `vertex` is an object which represents the coocurrences of tokens.
+The `nodes` object saves the frequencies of all tokens.
 By last, the `edges` represents the relations between nodes, which is weightened by the coocurrence frequency.

-By last, the `generateLCN` function outputs a string that is in the dot file format, a Graphviz compatible graph representation format.
+By last, the `generateLCN` function outputs a string that follows the [dot language](https://graphviz.org/doc/info/lang.html), a Graphviz-compatible graph representation format.

 # How to use it